 These Soft Pumpkin Cookies are a fall favorite around here.
+I think these pumpkin cookies are the perfect way to celebrate the fall season!
 We just recently realized we’d never shared them with you all on Lovely Little Kitchen.
+Time to change that, friends!

-We both thought for sure they were on here somewhere… If I remember correctly, these cookies even won first place in a cookie baking contest at church years ago!
+We both thought for sure they were on here somewhere… If I remember correctly, these Soft Pumpkin Cookies even won first place in a cookie baking contest at church years ago!
 They are loved by many, for sure.

 These are probably the softest, fluffiest pumpkin cookies I’ve ever tasted.
 They are like little pumpkin-y pillows that melt in your mouth.